Careers in everyday industries: Potential benefits of increased visibility

-- Meta-analysis and validation (2022): Meta-analysis of data from all phases, validation by the Wholesale and Retail and Tourism, Travel and Hospitality Industry Reference Committees, production of targeted documents for careers seekers, careers advisors, careers influencers, employers, and policy makers
+- Meta-analysis and validation (2022): Meta-analysis of data from all phases, validation by experts in the industries, production of targeted documents for careers seekers, career practitioners, careers influencers, employers, and policy makers.

 This project was the main story in a webinar for National Skills Week 2021.
 The webinar, featuring Erica Smith the project manager, also included speakers who are national figures in the retail and hospitality industries.
 It can be seen at https://www.nationalskillsweek.com.au/rethink-webinar-careers-in-everyday-industries/

 From the preparatory phase of the project a paper on the analysis of the publicly available data sets was written: ‘Employment and training in everyday industries: What public data tell us’.
-This was published in the AVETRA magazine ‘Research Today’.
+This was published in the AVETRA magazine ‘Research Today’ in 2021.
 Read the paper (pdf, 232KB)

 A progress report, produced in July 2022, on the first fieldwork phase of the project is available.
 Progress Report (pdf, 120kb)